 Qualified St. Lawrence University rising juniors and seniors who have declared a major or minor in Fine Arts are eligible to spend the fall or spring semester with the University of Georgia program in Cortona, Italy.
-The program offers a variety of studio courses in painting, ceramics, drawing, book arts, jewlery and metal work, sculpture, printmaking, graphic design and photography.
-In addition to coursework, students will have the opportunity to participate in course related field trips, weekend field trips, and cultural activities within the local community.
+The program offers a variety of studio courses in painting, ceramics, drawing, book arts, jewelry and metalwork, sculpture, printmaking, graphic design, and photography.
+In addition to coursework, students will have the opportunity to participate in course-related field trips, weekend field trips, and cultural activities within the local community.
 Cortona is a small city of 22,000, located in Arezzo, in the heart of Tuscany.
-The UGA program hosts approximately 50 students each semester, and has been in existence since 1970.
+The UGA program hosts approximately 50 students from a variety of institutions each semester and has been in existence since 1970.

 - Based in Cortona

 - Pre-requisites: 3.0 GPA recommended; only open to Juniors and Seniors who have declared a major or minor in Arts and Art History.
 Must have taken FA131, FA116 or 117, and one upper-level studio course.
 Students are encouraged to take one semester of Italian prior to participation.

 - Live in student housing on the program's campus